microsoft/openshift-container-platform/README.md

 9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 32 GB, 64 GB, 128 GB, 256 GB, 512 GB, 1024 GB, and 2048 GB
 10. adminUsername: Admin username for both OS (VM) login and initial OpenShift user
 11. openshiftPassword: Password for OpenShift user
-11. enableMetrics: Enable Metrics - value is either "true" or "false"
+11. enableMetrics: Enable Metrics - value is either "true" or "false".
+If set to true, Metrics will use ephemeral storage
-11. enableLogging: Enable Logging - value is either "true" or "false"
+11. enableLogging: Enable Logging - value is either "true" or "false".
+If set to true, Logging will use ephemeral storage
 12. rhsmUsernameOrOrgId: Red Hat Subscription Manager Username or Organization ID.
 To find your Organization ID, run on registered server: `subscription-manager identity`.
 13. rhsmPasswordOrActivationKey: Red Hat Subscription Manager Password or Activation Key for your Cloud Access subscription.
 You can get this from [here](https://access.redhat.com/management/activation_keys).
 14. rhsmPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements